First Succession Act

-The First Succession Act of Henry VIII's reign was passed by the Parliament of England in March 1534.
-The Act was formally titled the Succession to the Crown Act 1533, or the Act of Succession 1533; it is often dated as 1534, as it was passed in that calendar year.
-However, the legal calendar in use at that time dated the beginning of the year as March 25, and so considered the Act as being in 1533.
+The First Succession Act (25 Hen.
+8. c.
+22) of Henry VIII's reign was an act of the Parliament of England passed in March 1534.
+The act was formally titled the Succession to the Crown Act 1533, or the Act of Succession 1533; it is often dated as 1534, as it was passed in that calendar year.
+However, the legal calendar in use at that time dated the beginning of the year as March 25, and so considered the act as being in 1533.

 Provisions

-The Act made Elizabeth, daughter of Henry VIII by Anne Boleyn, who had been born on 7 September 1533, the heir presumptive to the Crown by declaring Mary, daughter of Henry VIII by Catherine of Aragon, a bastard.
-The Act also required all subjects, if commanded, to swear an oath to recognize this Act as well as the king's supremacy.
-Under the Treasons Act 1534 anyone who refused to take the oath was subject to a charge of treason.
+The act made Elizabeth, daughter of Henry VIII by Anne Boleyn, who had been born on 7 September 1533, the heir presumptive to the Crown by declaring Mary, daughter of Henry VIII by Catherine of Aragon, a bastard.
+The act also required all subjects, if commanded, to swear an oath to recognise the act as well as the king's supremacy.
+Under the Treasons Act 1534 (26 Hen.
+8. c.
+13) anyone who refused to take the oath was subject to a charge of treason.

-The Act was later altered by the Second Succession Act, which made Elizabeth illegitimate, and the Third Succession Act, which returned both Mary and Elizabeth to the line of succession.
+The act was later altered by the Second Succession Act, which made Elizabeth illegitimate, and the Third Succession Act, which returned both Mary and Elizabeth to the line of succession.